sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 3.2 Data preparation
 =====================

 For this exercise we will be using the sample data that is included with the tool.
-Additionally, instructions are given on how to create an time serries of forest probability using tools with the SEPAL platform.
+Additionally, instructions are given on how to create an time series of forest probability using tools with the SEPAL platform.

 .. warning::
    SMFM Deforest is still in the process of being adapted for use on SEPAL.
 The forest probability time series will be derived from existing methods to produce a satellite time series implemented on SEPAL.